USS Besugo: Fifth war patrol

-Following a refit alongside Anthedon, Besugo got underway for her fifth war patrol on 13 June 1945. provceeding southeast to French Indochina, Besugo spent close to three uneventful weeks on a lifeguard station off Camranh Bay in support of Allied airstrikes.
+Following a refit alongside Anthedon, Besugo got underway for her fifth war patrol on 13 June 1945. proceeding southeast to French Indochina, Besugo spent close to three uneventful weeks on a lifeguard station off Camranh Bay in support of Allied airstrikes.
 Then, on 5 July 1945, she moved to the south coast of Borneo but again made no contacts with Japanese ships.
 After transiting Lombok Strait, she arrived at Fremantle on 25 July 1945 and received a refit alongside the submarine tender USS Clytie (AS-26).
 Besugo was at Fremantle when hostilities with Japan ended on 15 August 1945, bringing World War II to an end.

 Post-World War II

 1946–1949

 Besugo departed Fremantle on 29 August 1945, when she proceed south and east to Sydney, Australia, which she reached on 5 September 1945.
-Sh got back underway on 7 September 1945 to proceed to San Diego, California, where she arrived on 26 September 1945.
+She got back underway on 7 September 1945 to proceed to San Diego, California, where she arrived on 26 September 1945.
 She had an extended period of shore leave and upkeep at San Diego, she proceeded to Vallejo, California, where on 31 October 1945 she entered the Mare Island Navy Yard (renamed the Mare Island Naval Shipyard in November 1945 — on Mare Island for an overhaul.

 Upon completion of her overhaul on 8 February 1946, Besugo headed to Pearl Harbor for duty with the United States Pacific Fleet.
 She made a cruise to Guam in the Mariana Islands. then returned to Pearl Harbor on 6 May 1946.
 She then operated locally in Hawaiian waters, included training at the French Frigate Shoals in the Northwestern Hawaiian Islands in December 1946 and a simulated attack exercise against the light cruiser USS Oakland (CL-95) in January 1947.
 Between 3 February and 5 May 1947, she received another overhaul at Mare Island Naval Shipyard before returning to Pearl Harbor on 13 May 1947.